Pankaj-Surya/WebDev/module 2-javascript/Js Interview Question/notes.md

 in case

-Every code in js is located in bubble known as Execution context.
+Every code in js is located in bubble known as Execution context.like stack in other language.

 Q.when execution context created ?
   when function is called.